New to Australia

 Often referred to simply as ‘super’, superannuation is Australia’s long-term savings vehicle for retirement.
 In many countries, this is known as the pension system.

 Most people working in Australia are entitled to be paid the SG by their employer.
-This means your employer must pay a minimum of 9.5 per cent of your salary into a superannuation fund if:
+This means your employer must pay a minimum of 10 per cent (from 1 July 2021) of your salary into a superannuation fund if:

 - you’re over 18